 Responsible pet cat ownership is essential to protect the health and welfare of domestic cats and to manage the adverse impacts of cats on biodiversity, agricultural and tourism assets.
 Kingborough Council has committed to the phase-in of a By-law for cat ownership on Bruny Island.

-The Bruny Island Cat By-law is scheduled to be introduced in July 2019 with the aim to help foster responsible cat ownership, manage stray cats and protect the health and welfare of pet cats.
+The Bruny Island Cat By-law aims to help foster responsible cat ownership, manage stray cats and protect the health and welfare of pet cats.
 The Bruny Island Cat By-law includes compulsory desexing and microchipping of domestic cats, keeping cat/s within an owner’s property boundaries, a limit of two cats without a permit, and the prohibition on feeding stray cats.